davidrhoden/davidrhoden-basic-netlify/timeline/where-yat-cover-may-2004.md

 ---
-title: i did the cover illustration for Where Y’At magazine.
+title: I did the cover illustration for Where Y’At magazine.
 date: 2004-05-01T12:00:00.000Z
 excerpt: It’s a magazine that covers events and listings in new Orleans.
 category: illustrations